astroport-fi/astroport-governance/contracts/assembly/README.md

 ### `cast_vote`

-Casts vote for an active propose.
+Casts vote for an active proposal.

 ```json
 {